y-matsutomo/blogs_demo_app_about_sql_injection/README.md

 # Demo Application for SQL injection tutorials

-The project has two servers which are an API and a React applicaiton servers
+The project has two servers which are an API and a React applicaiton servers.

 You have two options to start them.